 The Associate in Science degree program requires a minimum of 60 units to complete.
 Students who complete the program can diagnose and repair HVAC equipment using a minimum of replacement parts.
-They are well-prepared for career options such as air-conditioning refrigeration contractor, service manager or refrigeration service technician.
+This program in San Diego is well-prepared for career options such as air-conditioning refrigeration contractor, service manager or refrigeration service technician.

 Certificate of Performance: Air Conditioning and Solar energy

 This program meets the need for well-trained mechanical technicians with both knowledge and skill in the integration of conventional technology and solar energy technology.
 This course require 16 units to complete.

 Certificate of Performance: Basic Refrigeration in Control Systems

 This 11-unit program emphasizes the skills and knowledge required for installation, maintenance and repair of residential and commercial systems